marbl/MetagenomeScope/README.md

    .db file containing layout, pattern, and biological information extracted from GraphViz and from the original assembly graph file.
-   Currently, this supports LastGraph (Velvet) and GraphML (Bambus 3, IDBA-UD) assembly graph files, and support for GFA and FASTG (SPAdes) files is planned.
+   Currently, this supports LastGraph (Velvet) and GraphML (Bambus 3 scaffold) assembly graph files, and support for GFA and FASTG (SPAdes) files is planned.

 2. `asmviz_viewer.html`, a HTML/Javascript webpage that reads a .db file